gbrrestoration/canonical-reefs/README.md

 ### COTS Priority reefs

-Paraphrasing details from Dr S. Condie (pers comm.
-Thu 2024-03-28 14:23).

-GBRMPA classifies reefs as:

-- T = target
-- P = priority
-- N = non-priority

-In both CoCoNet and ReefMod, reefs are controlled until annual capacity (based on number of vessels and divers) is fully utilised, starting by selecting randomly from the target reefs, then randomly from the priority reefs, and then - if there is spare capacity, which is rarely - randomly from the non-priority.

 Update from Sam Matthews (ex-GBRMPA Fri 2025-03-2025)

 Reefs provided are Target Reefs only, and the "priority" list is being phased out / rethought.
 Previous versions of the canoncial reefs had misinterpreted Rankings, this has been rectified.
 Reefs are now classified as: